A healthy body is important to reduce stress. Eat healthfully, sleep at least 8 hours a night, and exercise regularly!

 Engage your senses when reducing stress: taste and smell a warm cup of coffee, look at pictures of your friends, or curl up in your comfiest clothes.

 Schedule activities that reduce stress.
 Write them in your planner!

 Plan your day out in advance (possibly the night before) so that you aren’t constantly wondering if you are missing something.
 Then, you can wake up in the morning and tackle your day with confidence.

-If you are feeling overworked, take a quick power nap (20 to 30 minutes).
+If you are feeling overworked, take a quick power nap (20 minutes).
 This nap will help you feel move invigorated and ready to take on the rest of your day.

 Exercise can help keep stress in check.
-Make it fun by attending one of Campus Rec’s Group X classes like Zumba or Pilates.
+Make it fun by attending one of RecWell’s Group X classes like Zumba or Pilates.
 Go for a nice walk around campus, either alone or with a close friend, to clear your head.

 Journaling can help lower stress.
 If you journal before bed, you may feel calmer and fall asleep quicker.

 Listen to music that you enjoy or play and instrument to reduce stress.
 You can even dance and sing along!